Posted on Leave a comment

 There are a lot of studies for the Eye Effect, with some of the most important being replicated again and again, leading to ambiguous results.
 The Eye Effect is real, but the behavior motivations and the causes of its birth are still not fully understood.

-The Eye Effect as a Nudge
+The Eye Effect as a nudge

 It could be said that the depiction of eyes is a nudge, not just because of its attention-drawing ability, but because there is a connection between the sense of being watched and proper social behavior.
 It is mentioned that pictures with eyes is possible to function effectively in cases where people are alone and there are not a lot of others around.